coniks-sys/coniks-go/bots/README.md

-# CONIKS Registration Bot for Twitter account verification in Golang
+# CONIKS Registration Proxy for Twitter account verification in Golang

 ## Usage
 ```